 The doctor and hospital will bill separately for the services provided.
 As a result, you will receive two (2) separate bills for services provided in the clinic that we expect you to pay - one from the doctor and one from the hospital.

-Mosaic offers the ability to see estimated prices and payments for radiology services at our facilities.
+Mosaic offers the ability to see estimated prices and payments for cardiology, radiology, laboratory testing, colonoscopy, endoscopy and sleep lab services at our facilities.
 We plan to add more services in the future.
 The information provided by this tool is based on information you provide, not quotes or guarantees.
 Please do not rely on these estimates.
 They are only a general guide for the facility charges you may experience.
 Your actual costs may be higher or lower depending on things that may come up during the actual procedure.

 For a copy of our current pricing model for procedures performed at the hospital and clinics, please visit the main campus of Mosaic Life Care at:

 5325 Faraon St.

 You can review the Mosaic Life Care's Top 100 most Prevalent hospital visits as defined by Medicare at http://focusonhospitals.com/.

 For services or procedures that you can schedule ahead of time (non-emergent), it is always helpful to get cost estimates so you can have an idea of what your costs may be.
 Procedures such as knee replacements, cosmetic surgeries, tonsillectomies, etc. are just a few examples of elective surgeries that give you the opportunity to financially plan ahead.